svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_compilation_1/index.md

 array of bytes, as a fist step the compiler just creates a list of instructions in a way similar to how SICP does it.
 The instructions are at a lower level compared to the description in SICP, as I see it, and more directly amenable to bytecode translation.

-Actually generating the bytecode is not done yet and neither is any machine for evaluation of the bytecode.
-This is future work that I will write about as soon as it takes shape.
+To translate the list of instructions into an array of bytes is future work as is implementing some machine to evaluate the bytecode.
+I will keep writing about this as the pieces are finished.

 This lispBM compiler is the largest program written in lispBM so far.
 It has been really helpful to try and write a larger program, so many bugs have been found along the way!
-As usual I much appreciate all cosntructive feedback and thanks for reading!
+As usual I much appreciate all constructive feedback and thanks for reading!

 ## Compiler main function